The best solution to your super wide hips, even if you’re thin, is something you’ve probably never even considered.

 • If you’re already doing this, you need to change something.

-• As a former certified personal trainer, I recommend the following: wide-grip lat pull-down, wide-grip seated row or standing barbell row, wide-grip T-bar row, bench press, overhead barbell press and dumbbell side raise.
+• I recommend the following: wide-grip lat pull-down, wide-grip seated row or standing barbell row, wide-grip T-bar row, bench press, overhead barbell press and dumbbell side raise.

 • Use a weight that’s heavy enough to reach “failure” or near-failure within eight to 12 repetitions.